nereusx/dotfiles/pulseaudio-system/README.md

 pactl -s unix:/tmp/pulse-server info
 ```

-* If its listen to intranet, it should not need to specify the server.
+* If its protocol_tcp is enabled, it should not need to specify the server.

 * If you still have problems with unix socket, just enable intranet with localhost only address.